Pax Americana: Pax Britannica heritage

 From the end of the Napoleonic Wars in 1815 until the First World War in 1914, the United Kingdom played the role of offshore-balancer in Europe, where the balance of power was the main aim.
 It was also in this time that the British Empire became the largest empire of all time.
 The global superiority of British military and commerce was guaranteed by dominance of a Europe lacking in strong nation-states, and the presence of the Royal Navy on all of the world's oceans and seas.
 In 1905, the Royal Navy was superior to any two navies combined in the world.
 It provided services such as suppression of piracy and slavery.

 In this era of peace, though, there were several wars between the major powers: the Crimean War, the Franco-Austrian War, the Austro-Prussian War, the Franco-Prussian War, and the Russo-Japanese War, as well as numerous other wars.
-La Belle Époque, William Wohlforth argued, was rather Pax Britannica, Pax Russica and later Pax Germanica, and between 1853 and 1871 it was not Pax of any kind.
+William Wohlforth has argued that this period of tranquility, sometimes termed La Belle Époque, was actually a series of hegemonic states imposing a peaceful order.
+In Wohlforth's view, Pax Britannica transitioned to Pax Russica and then to Pax Germanica, before ultimately, between 1853 and 1871, ceasing to be a Pax of any kind.

 During the Pax Britannica, America developed close ties with Britain, evolving into what has become known as a "special relationship" between the two.
 The many commonalities shared with the two nations (such as language and history) drew them together as allies.
 Under the managed transition of the British Empire to the Commonwealth of Nations, members of the British government, such as Harold Macmillan, liked to think of Britain's relationship with America as similar to that of a progenitor Greece to America's Rome.
 Throughout the years, both have been active in North American, Middle Eastern, and Asian countries.

+In 1942, Advisory Committee on Postwar Foreign Policy envisaged that the United States may have to supplant the British Empire.
+Therefore, the United States "must cultivate a mental view toward world settlement after this war which will enable us to impose our own terms, amounting perhaps to a Pax Americana".
+The transition from the British Empire to the Pax Americana is commonly dated to 1947 when the British rule ended in India, Pakistan, Palestine and the eastern Mediterranean, and the Truman Doctrine announced.